urbanbigdatacentre/webinar28-04-202/README.md

 The lines of codes for setting up a database and scheduling the task for regular interval after the Glasgow example. <br>
 Two simple examples for bike availability are included (Citibike, Nextbike).<br>

+## London.R ##
+This is slight different from the version I used in the webinar.
+The script includes:
+1. generating a list of links for file download (e.g., all csv files ending in '2020.csv'), instead of downloading a zip file
+2. reading the list of files that are unzipped
+3. converting the date column
+4. reading the covid19 restriction time series
+5. combining trip data and covid restriction data